ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: Introduction

-The dynamic and highly variable nature of SWF environments necessitates efficient mechanisms for adapting to rapidly changing wireless channel conditions.
-In this context, reconfigurable intelligent surfaces (RISs) have emerged as a promising candidate for reshaping and controlling the wireless propagation environment, thereby enhancing adaptability and robustness \cite{8796365}.
 Prior to the deployment of an RIS in real-world SWF scenarios, critical design considerations, including the placement and specifications of the RIS, such as the number of reflecting elements, quantization levels of the phase shifts, and the operating frequency, must be carefully addressed.
 Hence, accurate simulation models for RIS-assisted channels in factory environments are essential to determine key parameters and validate the optimization algorithms in advance \cite{11106752}.
 Ultimately, a fundamental challenge lies in effectively modeling and orchestrating the RIS operation within the O-RAN framework to satisfy the critical requirements of SWFs.

 Recent studies have begun exploring the integration of the RIS into the O-RAN architecture.
 For example, the performance of the RIS-aided communication under different network management policies controlled by xApps is evaluated on an emulated O-RAN platform for the eMBB and URLLC network slices \cite{tsampazi2025ris}.
 An experimental prototype also showcases the RIS deployment within the O-RAN framework, where customized xApps are developed to monitor users’ channel quality and execute multi-user RIS optimization in real time \cite{sahin2025ris}.
-In addition, a Golang-based RIS simulator (GoSimRIS) is introduced to enable real-time RIS control through an RIS service model (RIS SM) in O-RAN, directly interfacing with the RIC \cite{el2025neural}.
+In addition, a Golang-based RIS simulator (GoSimRIS) is introduced to enable real-time RIS control through an O-RAN RIS service model, directly interfacing with the RIC \cite{el2025neural}.